wanderanimrod/elixir_mock/extra_docs/mock_definition_docs.md

-# Defining mocks
+# Getting started
-ElixirMock mocks are always defined based on other modules that already exist (real modules).
-Mocks are simply new modules created at compile-time by copying function specs from the real module into the mock module (with some modifications discussed below).
+ElixirMock mocks are modules defined based on other modules (real modules) for the purpose of acting as test doubles in tests.
+Mocks are created at compile-time by copying function specs from the real module into the mock module (with some modifications discussed below).

 __Note__: Currently, only functions are ported from parent modules into mocks.
 Macros and attributes are not ported.

 ## Characteristics of mocks
-- Every Mock module has a unique, random UUID atom as its name.
+- Every mock module has a unique, random UUID atom as its name.
 You can use `ElixirMock.with_mock/1` to give your mock a fixed human-friendly name.
-- All functions on a mock functions return `nil` unless otherwise specified with the `ElixirMock.defmock_of/2` or `ElixirMock.defmock_of/3` macros.
+- All functions on a mock return `nil` unless otherwise specified with the `ElixirMock.defmock_of/2` or `ElixirMock.defmock_of/3` macros.
 - A new mock module is created each time a mock definition is used.
 Each mock is completely independent of other mocks and does not replace or affect the real module it is based on in any way.
 - All calls to functions on a mock are recorded by function name and the arguments passed to that function in the call.
-- Mocks also have baked-in utility functions like `reset/0`, `list_calls/0` and `mock_context/1` that help with examining or resetting the state of the mock.
+- Mocks also have baked-in utility functions.
+For example, the `mock_context/1` helps with reading context injected into a mock at definition time.

 ## Types of mocks